-I just had my first chance to use my new Coast BX315 Knife while elk hunting in Wyoming.
+I just had my first chance to use my new Coast BX315 Hunting Knife while elk hunting in Wyoming.
 This knife worked great for quartering and skinning the large cow I had shot.
-I was really impressed with the large rubber coated handle and the sure locking blade.
-This is not a thin pocket style knife such as a Spiderco brand, but more of a working hip mount blade with it’s 8″ length.
+I was really impressed with the large rubber-coated handle and the sure locking blade.
+This is not a thin pocket style knife such as a Spyderco Dragon Fly Knife, but more of a working hip mount blade with it’s 8″ length.

-While cutting up the elk my hands became very slick with blood and other fluids yet I always felt very secure handling this ultra grippy knife.
+While cutting up the elk my hands became very slick with blood and other fluids yet I always felt very secure handling this ultra-grippy knife.
 The deep finger groves keep your hand from slipping down the handle on to the blade.
-Often you are using a lot of force while processing these animals and a slip with a sharp knife could create a very dangerous situation in the backcountry for a hunter.
 The blade locking mechanism is in the rear of the handle which ensures you won’t be accidentally closing the knife on your fingers.

 All in all, this is a great, real-life work knife with its grippy, sturdy handle and locking, tough blade.
-It also comes with a handy made for belt, Velcro case.
-I would definitely recommend this knife to folks who are looking for a hard working blade that is meant to be carried on a belt not in a pocket.
+It also comes with a handy made for a belt, Velcro case.
+I would definitely recommend this knife to folks who are looking for a hard-working blade that is meant to be carried on a belt, not in a pocket.
 In the running for one of the best wilderness survival knife of the year.
 [Purchase: $29.99]